SPICE provides summer camps and science outreach to support girls developing science identities and interests.

 SPICE is funded by support from the University of Oregon and the Oregon Center for Optical, Molecular, and Quantum Science, which provides funds for the director's salary and access to space and equipment.
 Other support comes from a generous donation from the Rosaria P. Haugland Foundation, as well as small outreach awards from organizations like the International Photonics Society (SPIE), Mitosciences, and donations from individuals and non-profit groups like the Lane County Chapter of the American Association of University Women.

 The bulk of funds come from camp tuition.
-Camp tuition is $350 for the full two week camp.
+Camp tuition is now $800 for the full two week camp.
 This is much less expensive than comparable enrichment programs.
 Still, 40-60% of campers each year need financial support in order to attend camp.
 For this reason, SPICE presents a yearly crowdfunding opportunity through the University of Oregon.
 All donations to the campaign go toward camp scholarships.
-In 2019 we were able to award over $6000 in scholarships, supporting 28 girls to attend, including 12 full cost scholarships (including wraparound care).
+In 2024 we were able to award over $8000 in scholarships, supporting 28 girls to attend, including 12 full cost scholarships (including wraparound care).

 Our Mission